Skip to Content

 5. Length of Days & Years

 Year-length variations are modelled as Fourier harmonic series around derived means.
-The means are computed from a single input constant; only the harmonic coefficients are empirical (fitted from 491 data points spanning Β±25,000 years).
+The means are computed from two model constants (the input mean tropical year and H); only the harmonic coefficients are empirical (fitted from 491 data points spanning Β±25,000 years).

 Fourier Harmonic Model